trifox/docker-robot-framework/README.md

       git config --global core.autocrlf false

-# Robot Framework in Docker, with Firefox and Chrome ... and RobotFramework Libraries
+# Robot Framework in Docker, with Chrome only... and RobotFramework Libraries

 ## What is it?